American River Bankshares Reports First Quarter 2013 Results

 Northern California Economic Update

-Each quarter, management at American River Bank prepares an industry and economic report for internal use that analyzes the past five rolling quarters within the three markets in which the Company does business – Sacramento, Sonoma and Amador Counties.
-Sources of economic and industry information include Voit Real Estate Services market reports, Keegan & Coppin Company, Inc., Trulia Real Estate Search, Foreclosure Radar and State of California EDD.
-In general, the data included in the report shows that economic indicators within these markets trended upwards through the end of 2011, moving the economy off of its low of the past few years.
-This trend dipped slightly in the first quarter of 2012 as noted in the commercial real estate and employment statistics below.
-In addition, further tangible signs of sustained growth are required before management will be able to determine the viability of the economic recovery in each of these regions.
+Each quarter, management at American River Bank prepares an industry and economic report for internal use that analyzes the past six to eight rolling quarters within the three primary markets in which the Company does business – Sacramento, Sonoma and Amador Counties.
+Sources of economic and industry information include: Voit Real Estate Services market reports, Keegan & Coppin Company, Inc., Trulia Real Estate Search, Foreclosure Radar, the State of California EDD, and the Sacramento Association of Realtors.
+In general, the data included in the report showed economic indicators in these markets trending upwards through the end of 2011, moving the economy off of its low of the past few years.
+This trend dipped slightly in the first quarter of 2012, reported mixed results in mid-2012, and noted some upward trends in the fourth quarter of 2012.
+In general, results in the first quarter of 2013 show continuing positive trends.
+Activity in the residential market was positive throughout the past year and into the first quarter of 2013, commercial real estate trends improved in the fourth quarter and into the new year, and two of our regions reported positive trends in employment.
+As stated in previous market reports, positive trends and ongoing tangible signs of sustained growth are required before management can determine the viability of the economic recovery in each of these regions.

 Asset Quality and Balance Sheet Review

 NPAs include nonperforming loans and leases, other real estate owned, and repossessed assets.
 Nonperforming loans includes all such loans and leases that are either placed on nonaccrual status or are 90 days past due as to principal or interest but still accrue interest because such loans are well-secured and in the process of collection.
-NPAs declined to $21.5 million at March 31, 2012 from $21.7 million at year end 2011 and from $25.3 million at March 31, 2011.
-The NPAs to total assets ratio stood at 3.64% at the end of March of this year, down from 3.73% three months earlier and 4.42% one year ago.
+NPAs declined to $13.8 million at March 31, 2013 from $17.7 million at year end 2012 and from $21.5 million at March 31, 2012.
+The NPAs to total assets ratio stood at 2.34% at the end of March of this year, down from 2.97% three months earlier and 3.64% one year ago.

-Loans measured for impairment decreased to $28.9 million at the end of March 2012, compared to $30.1 million at December 31, 2011, and $38.6 million a year ago.
+Loans measured for impairment decreased to $24.5 million at the end of March 2013, compared to $26.6 million at December 31, 2012, and $28.9 million a year ago.
 Much of this decrease relates to resolution of these loans though pay off or sale of loan or though transfer to OREO.
-The provision for loan and lease losses for the first quarter of 2012 was $600,000 compared to $1.4 million provision for the first quarter of 2011.
-Net charge-offs in the first quarter of 2012 totaled $1.3 million compared to $1.6 million in the first quarter ended March 31, 2011.
+The provision for loan and lease losses for the first quarter of 2013 was $100,000 compared to a $580,000 provision for the first quarter of 2012.
+The Company had net recoveries of $22,000 in the first quarter of 2013 compared to charge-offs of $1.3 million in the first quarter of 2012.
+The Company maintains the allowance for loan and lease losses at a level believed to be adequate for known and inherent risks in the portfolio.
+The methodology incorporates a variety of risk considerations, both quantitative and qualitative, in establishing an allowance for loan and lease losses that management believes is appropriate at each reporting date.

 The Company evaluates nonperforming loans for impairment and assigns specific reserves when necessary.
-At March 31, 2012, specific reserves of $0.3 million were recorded on nonperforming loans that were considered impaired compared to $1.1 million at December 31, 2011 and $0.4 million at March 31, 2011.
-In addition, there were 12 loans totaling $3.3 million, which are included in the $10.7 million of non-performing loans and leases, which have been modified and are considered troubled debt restructures at March 31, 2012.
-At March 31, 2011 there were 13 loans totaling $6.7 million, which had been modified and were considered troubled debt restructures, which were also included in the nonperforming loan totals.
-All of the loans and leases considered troubled debt restructures have been evaluated for impairment.
+At March 31, 2013, specific reserves of $589,000 were recorded on nonperforming loans that were considered impaired compared to $528,000 at December 31, 2012 and $310,000 at March 31, 2012.
+In addition, there were 13 loans totaling $2.3 million, which are included in the $4.8 million of non-performing loans and leases, which have been modified and are considered troubled debt restructures at March 31, 2013.
+At March 31, 2012 there were 12 loans totaling $3.3 million, which had been modified and were considered troubled debt restructures, which were also included in the nonperforming loan totals.

 Net Interest Income

-The average yield on earning assets declined from 4.82% in the first quarter of 2011 to 4.40% for the first quarter of 2012.
+The average yield on earning assets declined from 4.40% in the first quarter of 2012 to 3.87% for the first quarter of 2013.
 Much of the decline in yields can be attributed to the overall lower interest rate environment, a decrease in average loans and an increase in average balances of lower yielding investment securities.
-Although the foregone interest on nonaccrual loans decreased in the first quarter of 2012 compared to the first quarter of 2011, it continues to have an impact on the net interest margin.
-During the first quarter of 2012, foregone interest income on nonaccrual loans was approximately $0.3 million, compared to foregone interest of $0.4 million during the first quarter of 2011.
-The foregone interest had a 22 basis point negative impact on the yield on earning assets during the first quarter of 2012 compared to a 34 basis point negative impact during the first quarter of 2011.
+Although the foregone interest on nonaccrual loans decreased in the first quarter of 2013 compared to the first quarter of 2012, it continues to have an impact on the net interest margin.
+During the first quarter of 2013, foregone interest income on nonaccrual loans was approximately $59,000, compared to foregone interest of $272,000 during the first quarter of 2012.
+The foregone interest had a 5 basis point negative impact on the yield on earning assets during the first quarter of 2013 compared to a 21 basis point negative impact during the first quarter of 2012.

-The average balance of earning assets increased 1% from $505.0 million in the first quarter of 2011 to $510.1 million in the first quarter of 2012.
-While the increase in average earning assets was minimal, there was a significant change in the mix of the assets as non-earning cash and principal reductions from loan paydowns were invested into investment securities.
+The average balance of earning assets decreased 3% from $510.1 million in the first quarter of 2012 to $495.5 million in the first quarter of 2013.
+While the decrease in average earning assets was just 2.9%, there continues to be a significant change in the mix of the assets as principal reductions from loan paydowns were invested into investment securities.
 This mix change resulted in a decrease in loan balances and an increase in lower yielding investment security balances, and this change contributed to the decrease in the yield on earning assets mentioned above.

-The Company experienced a slight decrease in average deposits from $466.2 million during the first quarter of 2011 to $465.8 million during the first quarter of 2012.
-Average borrowings increased slightly from $15.3 million during the first quarter of 2011 to $15.6 million during the first quarter of 2012.
+The Company experienced a slight decrease in average deposits from $346.7 million during the first quarter of 2012 to $344.7 million during the first quarter of 2013.
+Average borrowings increased slightly from $15.6 million during the first quarter of 2012 to $18.0 million during the first quarter of 2013.

 Noninterest Income and Expense